 The direct gamma radiation exposure limit for DOE activities and operations at the Moab Site is calculated to be 181 millirem per year (mrem/yr).
-Although direct gamma radiation exposures were elevated at several locations along the DOE property boundary, all offsite locations were observed to be near background levels.
+Although direct gamma radiation exposures were elevated at several locations along the DOE property boundary, all offsite locations were observed to be near the background concentration, which is 81 mrem/yr.

 DOE must also monitor airborne radioactive materials released to the atmosphere.
 The DOE airborne emissions limit is 10 mrem/yr.
 DOE conducted continuous air particulate sampling at various onsite and offsite monitoring locations during 2006.
 DOE's radioparticulate monitoring targeted specific radionuclides that are common constituents of uranium mill tailings.
-Radioparticulate monitoring data collected at all sampling locations at the Moab Site during 2006 were below the 10 mrem/yr emissions limit.
+Radioparticulate monitoring data collected at all sampling locations at the Moab Site during 2007 were below the 10 mrem/yr emissions limit.

-In summary, environmental data collected for direct gamma radiation and radioparticulate air emissions during 2006 were below the public dose limits applicable to the Moab Site at all offsite monitoring locations.
+In summary, environmental data collected for direct gamma radiation and radioparticulate air emissions during 2007 were below the public dose limits applicable to the Moab Site at all offsite monitoring locations.